boylesoftware/x2node-dbos/README.md

 Also note, that the range specification does not affect the super-aggregates, which always refect the whole collection of matched records regardless of the requested range.
 This allows, for example, to calculate the total number of pages during result set pagination and return correct totals in general regardless of the requested page.

+### Records Locking

+When a fetch DBO is used as a part of a larger transaction (see [Transactions](#transactions)) it sometimes necessary to ask the DBO to lock involved data in a certain mode until the end of the transaction.
+There are two types of locks that are specified by the query specification object's `lock` property: "shared" and "exclusive".

+From the point of view of the DBO, there are two types of records that may be locked: the matched records of the main record type being fetched, and any referred records of other record types.
+When the `lock` property has value "shared", all records&mdash;both main record type records and used referred records, if any&mdash;are lock in such a way that protects them against modification by other transactions until the end of the transaction, in which the DBO is participating.
+When the `lock` is "exclusive", the main record type records are protected against reading by other transactions and any referred records are locked in the "shared" mode, which protects them against modification.
+The "exclusive" mode is used to fetch the data of records before making modifications to them so that the modifications are made based on the current record data and other transactions are not allowed to see the data until the modifications are completed.

 ## Insert DBO

 The insert DBO is used to create new records of a given record type.
 The DBO is created using DBO factory's `buildInsert()` method, which takes the record type name and the record template, which is the record data sans any properties that are automatically generated (such as record id, meta-info properties, other [generated properties](#generated-properties)).
 See [Creating Records](#creating-records) in the opening usage section for an example.